Our statistical data is unparalleled in terms of detail and information provided.

 The cow herds at “Gundaroo” are divided into specific groups based on their ability to conceive early in the season, usually with no rain, regardless of the nutrition.

-By using a policy of mating large groups of females with single sires, we intended to highlight both sires and dams with the greatest desire and ability to mate successfully.
+By using a policy of mating large groups of females with multiple sires and DNA parentage testing, we intended to highlight both sires and dams with the greatest desire and ability to mate successfully.

 Reproduction Speed and Adaptation are the major profit drivers in a beef herd.
 ALC cattle have inbuilt qualities of fast fleshing, rapid growth, and naturally gentle disposition.
 No drenches, no tickicides, and no fly sprays are used at ALC.
 Adaptation and resistance to a range of stressors is heritable and attractive to our strategies.
 Our cost of production is low, and kilograms per hectare are optimised.
 We are searching for truly adapted genetics, and are finding them.
 We are using the best tools that modern science can deliver and applying it with the principal of “survival of the fittest”, only to retain cattle that deliver year in year out.